vividos/RemotePhotoTool/Sourcecode.md

 cameras and is unaware of different SDKs and camera models.
 The application uses the ribbon menu band interface for UI.
 It supports several "photo modes" that can be switched between, as long as the camera is connected.
-The photo modes have different scope and don't present all properties the remote contro can be set to.
+The photo modes have different scope and don't present all properties the remote camera can be set to.
 The application supports calling installed instances of the programs "Hugin" (for panorama stitching) and "Photomatix Pro" (for HDR generation).

 # Installation of components #